 The tiny word "to" can do a lot to steal the sense of immediacy from a line.
 In most cases, "to do" something is telling the reader what a character intends to do, but doesn't actually show that character doing it.

 Bob stepped out on the balcony to check for zombies.In the first example, Bob doesn't act.
 The author is telling you Bob plans to act.
-Second example shows him acting.
+The second example shows him acting.

 Bob stepped out on the balcony and checked for zombies.

-There are, of course, exceptions to this and places where this is perfectly acceptable, but "to" is a good word to check on to make sure you're not inadvertently telling when you want to show.
+There are exceptions to this and places where "to verb" is perfectly acceptable, but "to" is a good word to check on to make sure you're not inadvertently telling when you want to show.